underscoreio/underscoreio/src/_posts/2019-12-12-tut-to-mdoc.md

 ---
 layout:     post
-title:      "From tut to mdoc"
+title:      "Tips for moving from tut to mdoc"
 author:     "Richard Dallaway"
 ---